Siddharth-god/RTL-synthesis-VSD-workshop/README.md

 ```
 ![Alt Text](Day2_snaps/async_set.png)

 - You can see in the second image the behaviour of the _Asynchronous Set_.
-The OUTPUT(Q) goes HIGH when set is HIGH and after that clock gets HIGH and our OUTPUT remains HIGH till our set remains HIGH.
+The Output(Q) goes HIGH when set is HIGH and after that clock gets HIGH and our OUTPUT remains HIGH till our set remains HIGH.
 Therefore it tells us that "Asynchronous" is _Idepentent of the clock_.
-When set is HIGH, irresprctive of clock our _Output_ will remain in the same position it was at the start of the _Asynchronous Set_ -- And once our SET is gone our OUTPUT changes based on CLOCK.
+- When set is HIGH, irresprctive of clock our _Output_ will remain in the same position it was at the start of the _Asynchronous Set_ -- And once our SET is gone our OUTPUT changes based on CLOCK.

 ![Alt Text](Day2_snaps/async_set_behaviour.png)